 So, how does PowerBroker for Windows help?
 The solution doesn’t elevate the permissions of the user, but rather changes the application’s security token using patent-pending technology:

-The fact remains that, in most organizations, too many users have excessive privileges.
+The fact remains that, in most organisations, too many users have excessive privileges.
 Hacking techniques like Pass-The-Hash have been successfully used to maliciously compromise entire infrastructures.
 Simply removing privileges can cripple business productivity, since critical applications and tasks can no longer function correctly as a standard user.
 A tool or technique is needed to bridge that gap, and PowerBroker for Windows is that solution.

 PowerBroker for Windows preserves the privileges granted to the user and only modifies the application’s runtime security token to meet the needs of the application (on a per application basis).
 With over 250 rules in PowerBroker’s sample rules library, you do not need to start from scratch to make this change a reality.
 Our best practices guide, professional services team, and years of experience in privileged account management can help make hacking techniques like this a moot point for your business.